 If you’re looking to work in South Africa, here’s a guide to the basics of BBBEE for equality in workplaces in South Africa.

-Broad-based black economic empowerment (B-BBEE) is a government initiative seeking transform economic structures such that black people are enabled to participate in the South African economy in a meaningful fashion.
+Broad-based black economic empowerment (BBBEE) is a government initiative seeking to transform economic structures in South Africa.
+The main purpose is that black people can participate in the South African economy in a meaningful fashion.

 Codes of practice

-All companies and organisations are encouraged to comply with B-BBEE Codes of Good Practice and they are required to demonstrate their B-BBEE credentials based on measurable indicators and targets across seven scorecard elements.
-However, the B-BBEE compliance standard and environment remains voluntary and self-regulatory.
+All companies and organizations are encouraged to comply with BBBEE Codes of Good Practice and they are required to demonstrate their BBBEE credentials based on measurable indicators and targets across seven scorecard elements.
+However, BBEE compliance standard and environment remains voluntary and self-regulatory.

 Elements of the B-BBEE scorecard

-The seven elements of the B-BBEE scorecard are as follows:
+The seven elements of the B-BBEE scorecard include the following:

 - management control